-Students enter the program with a variety of experiences and interests (curricular, pedagogical, psychological, philosophical, etc.) related to mathematics education.
-Students work actively with doctoral faculty to refine their research interests throughout their course of study.
-As many of our students have experience teaching at the secondary and collegiate levels, their research has the benefit of being grounded in, and applicable to, practice.
+Students enter the program with a variety of curricular, pedagogical, psychological, and philosophical experiences and interests related to mathematics education.
+While enrolled in the program, they become immersed in research, work with faculty and other students on projects, develop and carry out their own projects, and network with other members of the mathematics education research community.
+And as they do these things, they complete coursework focused on research in mathematics teaching, learning, and curriculum that prepares them for these scholarly activities.
+As many of our students have experience teaching mathematics at the elementary, secondary, and college levels, their research has the benefit of being grounded in, and applicable to, practice.

-- The MSU Westerdahl Fellowships for Doctoral Studies in Mathematics Education provide full tuition and a stipend of $25,000 per year, renewable for up to four years.
+- The Montclair State University Westerdahl Fellowships for Doctoral Studies in Mathematics Education provides full tuition and a stipend of $25,000 per year, renewable for up to four years.

 - Characterizing Mathematics Teacher Learning Patterns through Collegial Conversations in a Community of PracticeA team of students and faculty published their work in the December issue of the Journal of Mathematics Education Leadership (JMEL)Monday February 19, 2024

 - PhD Candidate, Geena Taite, Receives Educator of the Year Governor's AwardGeena was awarded the honor for her work at Diana C. Lobosco STEM AcademyMonday February 12, 2024